skeletonkey/watch-my-ip/README.md

 # Watch My IP

-Send out an alert when my IP changes.
+Send out an alert when my external IP changes.

 The code uses [2ip.io](https://2ip.io) to discover the current external IP address.
 If it changes an alert will be send using the [Pushover API](https://pushover.net).